BatchClayderman/Cryptography-Schemes/README.md

 Vectors, arrays, or lists in theory are stored as Python ``tuple`` objects in practice.
 This can help

-- avoid modifying variables inside a class from outside the class as much as possible;
+- Avoid modifying variables inside a class from outside the class as much as possible;
-- make the memory computation of an object of a series datum type as exact as possible (though ;
+- Make the memory computation of an object of a series datum type as exact as possible (though no practical memory computation from the engineering aspect is officially embedded in the scripts here);
-- reduce the time consumption since the index lookup is faster compared with the key-value pair one (especially in large dictionaries); and
+- Reduce the time consumption since the index lookup is faster compared with the key-value pair one (especially in large dictionaries); and
-- perform fair comparisons without using third-party libraries like the ``ndarray`` from the ``numpy`` library for matrix acceleration computation.
+- Perform fair comparisons without using third-party libraries like the ``ndarray`` from the ``numpy`` library for matrix acceleration computation.

 #### 1.2.3 Hash functions